Am I Mediocre? The Truth Most People Don’t Want to Face

 Mediocrity is rarely the result of one big decision.

-It is usually the result of small, repeated ones:
+It’s usually the result of small, repeated choices:

 - Skipping effort